3Edges/3edges-dev/README.md

 # 3Edges developer install

-1) Make sure your AWS is configured with your user credentials
+1) Make sure your AWS is configured with your user credentials and user has the required permissions
     - aws configure

 2) You must change those properties before start: